RF test jig

 n the picture below, you can see the response of the same filter, when the input and output potentiometers are set to more proper values.
 This is quite a difference, isnt it?

 A side effect of the potentiometers, is that they vary the amount of signal applied to the DUT and also to the detector.
 A better approach would be to use other impedance matching elements such as inductors and capacitors, or active elements.
 However, a variable resistor is easily set up, it is more frequency independent and pretty much of known impedance values, since the inductive and capacitive component is low.
+At the end, with the comparison method, it does not matter much how much signal arrives at the DUT and the detector, as long as the comparisons are performed with the same initial signal level.

 To better understand how this jig works, I will give you an example of measuring the response of a filter.
 The sweeper is set to manual sweep.
 That is, the user moves the frequency knob manually which results in manual control of the sweep ramp.
 The sweep ramp signal is connected to the horizontal input of the oscilloscope, or to the horizontal control of an XY display.
 The oscilloscope must be of storage type for manual sweeps and for this method to work, like the Tek 564 for example.
 S3 is set to put the DUT inline.
 Then the user manually sweeps across the filter frequency and the filter response is shown on the CRT of the oscilloscope.